BJA-Funded Swift Certain Fair Models

 The New Jersey State Parole Board seeks to address opioid addiction and the challenges it poses to successful completion of parole supervision.
-The SPJB SCF initiative will target 75 opioid-involved with a history of violations, employing behavioral therapy, medication-assisted treatments, a recovery coach, and other services, through the New Jersey Reentry Corporation (NJRC).
+The SPJB SCF initiative targets 75 opioid-involved with a history of violations, employing behavioral therapy, medication-assisted treatments, a recovery coach, and other services, through the New Jersey Reentry Corporation (NJRC).
 An array of modest sanctions, including noncustodial sanctions, will be used in response to technical violations.
 The initiative will be evaluated with a randomized controlled trial, against supervision as usual.

 New York State Department of Corrections and Community Supervision

 The New York State Department of Corrections and Community Supervision sought to transform the parolee supervision process, consistent with principles of procedural justice, and improve recidivism outcomes through a Recidivism Elimination Supervision Enhancement Teams (RESET) initiative.
 RESET entails SCF responses (sanctions and incentives) to behaviors, individualized case planning, and place-based supervision.
 RESET is being piloted in two parole bureaus, with 200 medium- and high-risk male participants.
-The initiative is being evaluated with a randomized controlled trial, against supervision as usual.
-An initial evaluation finds that RESET participants are 31% less likely to have had a warrant issued and 24% less likely to have been arrested.
+The initiative was evaluated with a randomized controlled trial, against supervision as usual.
+An initial evaluation found that RESET participants are 31% less likely to have had a warrant issued and 24% less likely to have been arrested.